Kei-Eff/PTCG_DeckDB/docs/T3A3_Design_Document.md

 ### Pages

-List of core pages in this app:
+List of pages in this app:
 - Home Page (with Login/Signup)
 - User Profile
 - User Settings